xiepeijinhit-hue/textlessrag/dataset/readme.md

 - For the open-source English datasets, we directly used the images they provided.

-- For the Chinese datasets we constructed ourselves, we used PyMuPDF to convert the PDFs into PNG images at a resolution of dpi = 200.
+- For the Chinese datasets we constructed ourselves, we used PyMuPDF to convert the PDFs into PNG images at a resolution of `dpi = 200`.

 ```python
 def pdf_to_images(pdf_path):